The second season of DC superhero show Doom Patrol making its way to the UK.

-Doom Patrol, which focuses on a beloved group of characters from the DC universe – each of whom gained their powers in assorted nasty accidents – will finally be airing in the UK almost a year after its American debut.
+Doom Patrol, which focuses on a beloved group of characters from the DC universe – each of whom gained their powers in assorted nasty accidents – finally had its first season air in the UK almost a year after its American debut.

-And if you’re a binge-watcher you’re in luck – all 15 episodes of the show will be added at the same time.
+And if you’re a binge-watcher you’re in luck – all the episodes of the show will be added at the same time.

 What is Doom Patrol about?